wiggocd/nmp/README.md

 ## Prerequisites to Build

-- Xcode 12.0 or higher from the App Store or [Apple Developer](https://developer.apple.com/xcode/resources/)
+- Xcode 12.0 or higher from the App Store or from [Apple Developer](https://developer.apple.com/xcode/resources/)

 <sub>Run:</sub>